madslundt/NetCoreMediatrSample/README.md

 Logging is set up with Microsoft.Extensions.Logging which means you can add logging providers by your self to it.
 As now it is set up as follow:
  - Status codes 5xx are logged as critical.
- - Status codes 4xx are logged as warning.
+ - Other status codes that are not successful are logged as warning.
  - The whole pipeline (request to response) is logged as information.

 Critical and warning logs are named `<endpoint> :: [<status code>] <exception message>` and contain request, stacktrace and correlation id.